-Students with Diverse Learning needs
+Students with diverse learning needs

 The school strives to be inclusive, welcoming diversity.
-Where possible, the school accommodates students with diverse learning needs providing the necessary support can be provided, following the guidelines of Dutch law as reflected by in regulations about inclusive education Passend Onderwijs.
+Where possible, the school accommodates students with diverse learning needs, providing the necessary support can be provided.
+The AICS follows the regulations of Dutch law: Inclusive education Passend Onderwijs Rijksoverheid 2014.